REBUILD YOUR CREDIT

 10% – Types of credit established – number of various types of accounts (credit cards, retail accounts, mortgage)

-A beacon score of below 700 is considered not good.
-While 850 plus is outstanding, a score of between 700 and 750 is considered good, and in fact, quite often, a score of 650 or more can be increased nicely to a standing of over 700 with only a few simple steps.
-But it is always worth working on increasing your score to over 700 because this pays off in better mortgage and loan rates, and the fact that you???ll get a lot less scrutiny from lenders.
+A beacon score of below 660 is considered “fair”.
+While 760+ plus is “excellent”, a score of between 725 and 759 is considered “very good”, and in fact, quite often, a score of 660 or more can be increased nicely to a standing of over 725 with only a few simple steps.
+But it is always worth working on increasing your score to over 759+ because this pays off in accessing the best mortgage and loan rates, and the fact that you’ll get a lot less scrutiny from lenders.

-Other factors that can affect your Beacon Score are things such as how many collection notices you???ve received.
-Past bankruptcies and any Orderly Payment of Debt arrangements you???ve been involved in.
+Other factors that can affect your Beacon Score are things such as how many collections notices you’ve received.
+Past bankruptcies and any Orderly Payment of Debt arrangements you’ve been involved in.
 All of this sort of activity is kept on your credit record for a full six years – or longer in cases of multiple bankruptcies.
 It is important to pay attention to what is kept on this segment of your file because disputed bills, old, forgotten bills and current collection activity show up here.
-Your beacon score really takes a beating if you have an unpaid entry in this section of your Canadian credit bureau report.
+Your beacon score really takes a beating if you have an unpaid entry in this section of your Canadian credit bureau report..

 Late payments on your Canadian credit bureau report show up as either an “R”, an “I” or an “O” rating.
 The importance of the late payment shows up as a number from 1 to 9.